mila-iqia/training/README.md

 * End to End - No details; faster wins
     * Keeps track of cost value to make sure no NaNs occur
-    * Synchronization every N batch to not accidently slowdown computations
+    * Synchronization every N batch to not accidentally slowdown computations
 * all examples run independently on N GPUs
 * Some multi GPU examples (1 to N)
 * PyTorch focused